 - Getting fully up to speed with Pinterest and making pins for every post.

 - Scrapping the large picture at the top of the blog for a smaller logo.

-- Resdesigning the site a little (colours, fonts etc.).
+- Redesigning the site a little (colours, fonts, etc.).

 - Increasing site speed.